 Parties have 3 business days after receipt of the investigative report to submit in writing an appeal of the Final Title IX Assessment.
-The appeal will be considered by an appropriately trained staff member designated by the Civil Rights & Title IX Coordinator.
-The appeal decision will be communicated in writing to the parties, their advisors, and the Civil Rights & Title IX Coordinator.
+The appeal will be considered by an appropriately trained staff member designated by the Civil Rights and Title IX Coordinator.
+The appeal decision will be communicated in writing to the parties, their advisors, and the Civil Rights and Title IX Coordinator.
 The decision will also indicate the path for complaint resolution: Hearing Resolution or Investigator Resolution.

 From the date the appeal decision letter is shared with the parties, the parties have 10 calendar days to submit a written response to the Investigation Report.
-The written response will be included for consideration by the Hearing Chair/Panel or the investigators in the resolution process.
+The written responses will be provided to the parties and included for consideration by the Hearing Chair/Panel or the investigators in the resolution process.